dustinpfister/blog_posts/_posts/python-standard-library-random.md

 ### 1.2 - using the value as an argument to a function

 Maybe it is not always such a good idea to just go ahead an place random values into an expression.
-Generaly I like to make expressions as a return value for function.
+Generally I like to make expressions as a return value for function.
 I can then plug in static values for the function, or I can plug in a random number.

 ```python
 import random